Approximating Fixpoints of Approximated Functions: Introduction

 We propose a solution that does neither: we allow non-expansive functions and interleave sampling and fixpoint iteration, which allows us to continue from previously computed approximations.
 The central idea is to combine the fixpoint iteration with a dampening factor that can be seen as a form of discount factor that ``vanishes'' over time.
 It is inspired by work in~\cite{KIM200551} which, however, does not apply to our setting since it does not deal with approximations.
 Furthermore, it puts stronger restrictions on the iteration parameters and the space where the functions are defined, preventing its use for the applications we have in mind.

-To be more precise, given a function $f$ over $d$-tuples of reals we propose what we refer to as a dampened Mann iteration:
+To be more precise, given a function $f$ over $d$-tuples of positive reals we propose what we call a \emph{dampened Mann iteration}:

-The right-hand factor ($\alpha_n\cdot x_n + (1-\alpha_n)\cdot f(x_n)$) is easily recognisable as a Mann iteration \cite{b:iterative-approximation-fixed-points} which, as in the case of Dyna-Q, takes a weighted sum of the current value $x_n$ and the next Kleene-iterate.
+The genesis of this recursion scheme can be explained as follows: As a first step the right-hand side of a simple Kleene-iteration is replaced, as in the case of Dyna-Q, with a weighted sum $\alpha \cdot x_n + (1-\alpha) \cdot f(x_n)$ for some parameter $\alpha$.
+Next, we allow this parameter to be potentially different in every step, i.e. for a fixed sequence $(\alpha_n)$ in the unit interval we consider the sequence generated by the recursion $x_{n+1} := \alpha_n\cdot x_n + (1-\alpha_n)\cdot f(x_n)$.
+Recursion schemes of this form are called Mann iterations and can in some cases be used to improve convergence properties of the generated sequence to a larger class of functions $f$ than only contractive functions.
+Indeed, one of the more elementary results on Mann iterations states that if $f\colon [a, b] \to [a, b]$ is any continuous function on a bounded interval, then choosing a parameter sequence $(\alpha_n)$ with $\alpha_n \to 1$ and $\sum_n (1-\alpha_n) = \infty$ guarantees that the corresponding Mann iteration always converges to some fixed point of $f$ for any choice of initial value $x_0 \in [a,b]$ \cite{BORWEIN1991112}.

+There are many results that guarantee the (weak) convergence of a Mann iteration in more general spaces under more restrictive assumptions on the function $f$ and/or other assumptions on the parameter sequences \cite{b:iterative-approximation-fixed-points,alma99371219572606441}.
+The existing results in the literature are, however, not directly applicable to the problem we want to solve since the assumptions on the surrounding space are often too restrictive and, more importantly, since we specifically want to find the \emph{least fixed point} of a function.
+Note that a Mann iteration that starts on some fixed point $x_0$ of $f$ which is not the least will get stuck there forever.
+For the notion of a least fixed point to be well-defined we, on the other hand, will -- unlike most literature on Mann iterations we are aware of -- always assume that the map $f$ is monotone with respect to the pointwise order.

+To be able to always guarantee the convergence to the least fixed point and also to deal with approximations later on, we add -- as a last step -- the dampening factor $(1-\beta_n)$ to the iteration scheme.

 Depending on the setting, we will require conditions on the coefficients $\alpha_n$, they must either converge to $0$ (Mann-Kleene scheme) or to a value strictly less than $1$ (relaxed Mann-Kleene scheme).
 This is combined with a sequence $(1-\beta_n)$ of dampening factors such that $\lim_{n\to\infty} \beta_n = 0$ and $\sum_n \beta_n = \infty$.
-The first condition ensures that we dampen less and less during the iteration so that we eventually converge, while the second condition guarantees that the dampening factors always have enough ``power'' left to decrease an over-approximation to the least fixpoint.
+The first condition ensures that we dampen less and less during the iteration so that we converge to a Mann iteration, while the second condition guarantees that the dampening factors always have enough ``power'' left to decrease an over-approximation to the least fixpoint.